Wolflab/Wolflab.github.io/wolflab-publications.md

 Wolf, P. G., A. M. Duffy, and J.M.
 Roper.
 2009.
 Phylogenetic use of inversions in fern chloroplast genomes.
 American Fern Journal 99:132-133.

 Ellis, M. W., J. M. Roper, &R. Gainer, J. P. Der, and P. G. Wolf.
 2009.
-The taxonomic designation of Eriogonum corymbosum var. nilesii (Polygonaceae) is supported by AFLP and cpDNA analyses.
+The taxonomic designation of _Eriogonum corymbosum var. nilesii_ (Polygonaceae) is supported by AFLP and cpDNA analyses.
 Systematic Botany 34: 693-703.

 Duffy, A. M., S. A. Kelchner, and P. G. Wolf.
 2009.
 Conservation of selection on matK following an ancient loss of its flanking intron.
 Gene 438: 17-25.

 Der, J. P., J. A. Thomson, J. K. Stratford & P. G. Wolf.
 2009.
-Global chloroplast phylogeny and biogeography of bracken (Pteridium: Dennstaedtiaceae).
+Global chloroplast phylogeny and biogeography of bracken (_Pteridium_: Dennstaedtiaceae).
 American Journal of Botany 96: 1041-1049.

 <br />